webpack/stylelint-webpack-plugin/README.md

 - Type: `Boolean`
 - Default: `false`

-Will always return errors, if this option is set to `true`.
+Will always return errors, if set to `true`.

 #### `emitWarning`

 - Type: `Boolean`
 - Default: `false`

-Will always return warnings, if option is set to `true`.
+Will always return warnings, if set to `true`.

 #### `failOnError`

 - Type: `Boolean`
 - Default: `false`

-Will cause the module build to fail if there are any errors, if option is set to `true`.
+Will cause the module build to fail if there are any errors, if set to `true`.

 #### `failOnWarning`

 - Type: `Boolean`
 - Default: `false`

-Will cause the module build to fail if there are any warnings, if option is set to `true`.
+Will cause the module build to fail if there are any warnings, if set to `true`.

 #### `quiet`

 - Type: `Boolean`
 - Default: `false`

-Will process and report errors only and ignore warnings, if this option is set to `true`.
+Will process and report errors only and ignore warnings, if set to `true`.

-## Acknowledgement

-This project was inspired by, and is a heavily modified version of `sasslint-webpack-plugin`.

-Thanks to Javier ([@vieron](https://github.com/vieron)) for authoring this plugin.

 ## Changelog